KaterinaWalter/javadocs/docs/unit2/notes210.md

 > * What would happen if you started the loop at 1 instead?
 > * What would happen if you used the `<=` operator instead of `<`?
 > * What would happen if you changed the **order** in which you added the `ithLetter`?

+---

+## Summary

+- Loops can be used to **traverse** or **process** a string.

+- (AP 2.10.A.1) There are standard **string algorithms** to:

+    * Find if one or more substrings has a particular property
+    * Determine the number of substrings that meet specific criteria
+    * Create a new string with the characters reversed

+{:.highlight}
+For more practice with string processing, see the **Free Response Question** in the "Practice and Summary" section of this unit on [CSAwesome](https://runestone.academy/ns/books/published/csawesome2) .

 <!--